johnaboucha/bubble-gum-cards-api/content/docs.md

 The Bubble Gum Cards API provides access to a curated set of baseball cards.
 The collection is unique in that the individual cards have been categorized by the contents of their photograph.
 New cards are added periodically.

+A basic app using this API can be found at: [https://bubble-gum-cards.deta.dev](https://bubble-gum-cards.deta.dev)

 <h2 id="getting-started">Getting started</h2>

 Let's make your first request to the Bubble Gum Cards API.